e24z/lr-from-scratch/README.md

 # Linear Regression From Scratch

-In this project, I will apply the techniques described in this [video](https://www.youtube.com/watch?v=VmbA0pi2cRQ) to this [dataset](https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset).
+In this project, I will loosely apply some of the techniques described in this [video](https://www.youtube.com/watch?v=VmbA0pi2cRQ) to this [dataset](https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset).

+My main goal is to gain a fundamental understanding of the process behind linear regression.

+I currently understand the process to be composed of two distinct operations:
+- Defining a loss function
+- Defining a gradient descent function which utilises the previous function.

 ## Goals: